withastro/docs/src/pages/en/tutorial/4-markdown/index.md

 You already have a `BaseLayout.astro` for defining the overall layout of your pages.

-`MarkdownPostLayout.astro` gives you some additional templating for common post content such as title and date, but your blog posts don't look like the rest of your site pages.
+`MarkdownPostLayout.astro` gives you some additional templating for common post content such as `title` and `date`, but your blog posts don't look like the other pages on your site.
 We can fix that with **nested layouts**.

-1. Import and render your `BaseLayout` in `src/layouts/MarkdownPostLayout.astro`:
+1. Import `BaseLayout` in `src/layouts/MarkdownPostLayout.astro` and use it to wrap the entire template content:
 ```diff
 ---
 // src/layouts/MarkdownPostLayout.astro